etnothomas/kaizo/readme.md

 - Not tested with two or more streams, so hopefully the actor based approach will work :)
 - Better logging and info/warn/error messages
 - Spins up a new actor to process every ResponseEntity, and then stops that actor after processing, this might be overkill...
+- Could return the lag state in a bit more readable format
+- Better checking of return messages from the zendesk endpoint
+- nextpage field in the StreamState case class is probably redundant
+- Better configuration of the application and individual streams, such as being able to set the max number of tickets returned.